auraphp/auraphp.github.io/_posts/2013-11-18-aura-v2-router.markdown

 I'll talk about the updated [Aura.Router v2][] package.
 While not an example of extracting a new package from an existing one, it has a couple of features that other routers don't currently have, in addition to being truly independent and completely decoupled from any other package.

-(Incidentally, [Aura.Router v2][] is also PHP 5.3 compatible!)
+(This post describes only some of the features of the router; please visit the [Aura.Router v2][] package page for full information.
+Also, unlike v1, the v2 package is PHP 5.3 compatible!)

 ### Only Routing, No Dispatching